-Higher Diploma in Psychotherapeutic Counselling - I was awarded this qualification having studied for 5 consecutive years (part-time) enabling me to practice as a registered and qualified counsellor.
+Higher Diploma in Psychotherapeutic Counselling (informed by research) - I was awarded this qualification having studied for 5 consecutive years (part-time) enabling me to practice as a registered and qualified counsellor.

 National Counselling & Psychotherapy Society (NCPS) Senior Accreditation (Snr Accred). - The NCPS website describe this as a counsellor who has met the standards for Accredited Professional Registrant membership, has been in practice for no fewer than 7 years and has also gained an advanced qualification alongside further professional development.